ajayseetharam510/flow_discovery_templates/gsuiteDriveTransfer/readme.md

 | from    |  `lukeskywalker@<your_domain.com>`   |
 | to    |  `obiwankanobi@<your_domain.com>`    |

-   - Observe the entry in the "GSuite Drive Transfer" Okta Workflows table with the "G Suite Tranfer Request ID", "From" and "To" fields populated
+   - Observe the entry in the "GSuite Drive Transfer" Okta Workflows table with the "G Suite Transfer Request ID", "From" and "To" fields populated
    - Click on play i.e. Run Flow icon for  "[1.0] Read Transfer Status as Scheduled  Process" flow  to test it
    - Re-run (if needed) until the entry in the  "GSuite Drive Transfer"  table is deleted